Open to opportunities Hi, I'm Ben Schippers

 Enterprise AI adoption fails in the gaps between teams.
 The model works.
 The demo is impressive.
 But when real users hit real edge cases, they fall into organizational seams where nobody has visibility.

-My job was to build the connective tissue—the systems that capture signal across silos and route it to people who can act.
+My job was to build the connective tissue—the systems that capture signal across teams and route it to people who can act.
 That's not support.
 That's product intelligence infrastructure.

-The 94,000 seats added post-support engagement weren't because we answered tickets faster.
+The 94,000 seats added by customers who received support engagement weren't because we answered tickets faster.
 They were because we identified what was actually blocking adoption and got it fixed.

 Selected Builds